 Email is a substantial part of our daily lives.
 As of 2011, the average user sent and received 105 email messages per day .
 The average office worker spends 28% of their workday on email .
 I received 4 email messages in the 30 seconds it took to write this sentence .

-Adding a little humor to your email can help it stick out among the hundreds of messages your recipient receives.
-The easiest way to add humor to email?
-In your email signature.
+Adding a little humor to your email can help it stick out, and a great way to do that is to have a funny email signature.
 So without further adieu…

 #1 – Introduce yourself through a personal brand image.

 We rarely actually see what the person on the other end of an email looks like.
 Help the other person visualize you in the way you want to be represented by using your own personal brand.